AntonMoustache/handbooks/developers-handbook.md

 If you’re writing code that other people depend on, for example a library or package, then [keeping a changelog](http://keepachangelog.com/) is a very good idea.

+### Remote Working

+We want you to be able to work wherever you’re going to get work done.
+Next has had a remote working policy since day one.
+Which you can read about in depth here.
+But with much freedom comes *some* responsibility.

+- **Notice**: Tell people in advance when you’re wanting to work remotely
+- **Communication**: Be more communicative than you’d ordinarily be to make up for the fact that we can’t walk past your computer, bump into you at the watercooler or smell your cologne
+- **Going AFK**: Tell us what you’re doing, tell people when you’re stepping away from the keyboard
+- **Share your work**: when it’s work in progress, when it’s done, when it’s not working out
+- **Save** your code – often

+Remote working is kind of a new thing for many people who join us, so we wrote a separate [remote handbook](remote-handbook.md) which you can read about in depth.

 ### Stack